pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_channel-groups.md

-# Channel Groups API for Ruby SDK
+# Channel Groups API for Ruby SDK (Condensed)

-Channel groups let you bundle many channels into a named group and subscribe to that group to receive messages from all channels it contains.

-- You can't publish to a channel group.
-Publish to individual channels instead.
+Channel groups bundle many channels under a single group name.
+You can't publish to a channel group—only subscribe.
+To publish, send messages to individual channels.

+Prerequisite: All methods below require the Stream Controller add-on enabled for your key in the Admin Portal (https://admin.pubnub.com/).
+See support article: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-

+Notes
+- Add operation limit: up to 200 channels per API call.
+- http_sync (Boolean) defaults to false.
+Async returns a future; if true, returns an array of envelopes (or a single envelope).
+- callback is a Lambda accepting one parameter (envelope).
+For async methods, call value on the returned future to retrieve the Envelope.

 ## Add channels to a channel group

-Requires Stream Controller add-on (enable in Admin Portal).
-You can add up to 200 channels per API call.
+This function adds channels to a channel group.

 ### Method(s)